hyperledger-cacti/cacti/docs/docs/external/getting-started.md

 - Yarn: [sample instructions](https://classic.yarnpkg.com/en/docs/install/)
 - Rust: [sample instructions](https://www.rust-lang.org/tools/install)
 - Protoc (Protobuf compiler): _Golang should already be installed and configured._
   * Default method: Run the following with `sudo` if necessary.
-This will install both the protobuf compiler and the Go code generator plugin.
+This will install both the protobuf compiler and the Go code generator plugins.
     ```
     apt-get install protobuf-compiler
     go get -u google.golang.org/protobuf/cmd/protoc-gen-go
+    go get -u google.golang.org/grpc/cmd/protoc-gen-go-grpc
     ```
   * If the above method installs an older version of `protoc` (check using `protoc --version`), say below 3.12.x, you should download pre-compiled binaries instead.
 (With an older version, you may see errors while attempting to launch and setup the Fabric networks).
     ```